canjs/can-view-import/docs/can-tag.md

 ## Use

-**can-tag** allows for injecting a component, using the imported promise as the injected component's view model.
+**can-tag** allows a component to be injected using the imported promise as the injected component’s view model.

 The example below shows a loading graphic until the cart component has been loaded.
 Once the cart promise is resolved, `<shopping-cart></shopping-cart>` is injected into the page.

-Loading Indicator Component
+For example, here’s a `loading-indicator` component:

 ```
 var template = stache('{{#isResolved}}<content/>{{else}}<img src="loading.gif"/>{{/isResolved}}');